-Hand Made Places installed a large range of play equipment at St Peter’s Catholic Primary School in Hinckley.
+Hand Made Places installed a large range of playground equipment at St Peter’s Catholic Primary School in Hinckley.
 Outdoor play equipment was installed to enhance a large outdoor area to encourage active play, and give pupils a specific area which they can use for outdoor learning.

 Hand Made Places have created a separate area in which pupils can enjoy quiet time.
 The area is marked with a Star Stage Archway, which then leads to a garden themed area complete with the Butterfly and Dragonfly play sculptures.
 This quieter area also has a Willingdon Gazebo which is ideal for outdoor learning.
 The gazebo can hold a small class or reading group, allowing children to learn in a quiet peaceful outdoor area.
 Partnered with the Chalkboard and Tracing board, this area makes for a perfect outdoor classroom.
 The garden themed area is enhanced using artificial grass and bespoke floral shaped wet pour.